-Almost everybody wishes they could “work” while spending most of their time at the beach but Andre Amador decided to make this a reality for himself.
+Almost everybody wishes they could “work” while spending most of their time at the beach but Andres Amador decided to make this a reality for himself.
 He used to be a computer technician but found that he had a gift for creating art but not in the usual sense.
 He loved creating sand drawings using sand at the beach even if it means his creations are only temporary.

 His canvas is as big or small as the beach he decides to work on.
 All he needs is a sunny day and a low tide before he begins envisioning what his next art piece will be.

-Drawing perfect circles on paper is difficult for most people but Amador draws 100-foot circles in the sand and makes it look so easy.
+Drawing perfect circles on paper is difficult for most people but Andres Amador draws 100-foot circles in the sand and makes it look so easy.

-Andre Amador, 42, enjoys the process of creating his artwork and works as an earthscape artist.
+Andres Amador, 42, enjoys the process of creating his artwork and works as an earthscape artist.

 Some sand drawings stretch for thousands of feet.

-He enjoys his work because it is fun and allows him to spend time by the water and beaches.
+Andres Amador enjoys his work because it is fun and allows him to spend time by the water and beaches.

-He lives in San Francisco and on any day you might spot one of his works of art.
+Andres Amador lives in San Francisco and on any day you might spot one of his works of art.

 But he also travels the world and provides lessons and workshops to groups.